 - Cool Car: Batfink rides in a customized pink Volkswagen Beetle-like car called the "Battillac" (rhymes with "Cadillac"), that is outfitted with a sun roof and lots of barriers and shields.

 - Deus ex Machina: Every episode involves Batfink coming to a situation where it seems he cannot escape.
 However, at this point, the action would freeze and the narrator would ironically ask dramatically whether Batfink would survive.
-Then Batfink would survive this seemingly inescapable situation almost aways via some sort of Deus ex Machina.
+Then Batfink would survive this seemingly inescapable situation almost always via something improbable or out of context.
+In one occasion it was the narrator buying time for Batfink with his narration.

-- Evil Plan: Regardless of the villain, the devious plot usually boiled down to 'kill Batfink'.
+- Evil Plan: Regardless of the villain, the devious plot usually boiled down to 'make money and kill Batfink'.

 - Fantastic Science: The Battilac is outfitted with a sun roof and lots of barriers and shields.
 In this way, when the car falls into a valley or gets shocked by a sound wave, it remains intact.
 Then, Batfink says something like, "It's a good thing the Battillac is equipped with a thermo-nuclear plutonium insulated blast shield!" and Karate says, "It's also good it was a small bomb."
 Also, it is revealed that Batfink obtained his superpowers after being born in an abandoned plutonium mine.